FangRuoqing/tp/docs/UserGuide.md

 ### Undoing the last command : `undo`

-Undoes the most recent add command by removing the most recently added contact.
+Undoes the most recently added command by removing the most recently added contact.

 Format: `undo`